splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-digital-realities/2-put-together.md

   label: Putting Together
 ---

-This chapter is a little different from those that follow.
-For now, we are looking at the landscape around us so you can get a feel for the journey ahead and what will be important.
+This chapter was a little different from those that follow.
+We looked at the landscape around us so you could get a feel for the journey ahead and what will be important.

 ## Computers are Unintelligent